 Gophersnake and plains hog-nosed snake

-Gophersnakes were encountered in 11 of 59 plots.
+Gophersnakes were encountered during ## surveys in 11 of 59 plots.
 The mean observed abundance in plots where gophersnakes were detected was 1.54 (85% CI 1.23-1.85).
-Plains hog-nosed snakes were observed in 3 of 59 plots.
+Plains hog-nosed snakes were observed in 3 of 59 plots during # surveys.
 The mean observed abundance in plots where hog-nosed snakes were detected was 1.67 (85% CI 1.0-2.34).
-Data for both species of snakes was insufficient for occupancy and abundance analysis.
+Given near absence of detection events during replicate surveys, data for both species of snakes was insufficient for occupancy and abundance analysis (Guillera-Arroita 2010).

 Discussion